byu-cs329-spring21/lab0-constant-folding/README.md

 In the above example, the constant folding removed **dead code** that was not reachable on any input.

-For this lab, you don't need to remove the braces -- it is more difficult that is necessary.
+For this lab, you don't need to remove the braces -- it is more difficult than is necessary.
 So the above should look like:

 ```java
 { x = 10;